Learn seven tips to help you maximize your equity compensation benefits when you’re saving for, nearing and entering retirement.

 Be aware of overconcentration.

 One of the biggest risks of building a portfolio that includes equity compensation is owning too much of your company’s stock.
 Your investment portfolio includes stocks you own as part of your workplace retirement savings account, your personal investments, and more.
-A diversified portfolio can provide the right balance of risk and potential reward, while overconcentration can leave you too dependent on the value of your company’s stock and overly exposed to market volatility.
-Some financial planners suggest keeping no more than 10-15% of your investable net worth invested in a single stock, although this is a rule of thumb and your specific situation may mean its suitable to hold more or less than this range.2
+A diversified portfolio can help you balance risk and potential reward, while overconcentration can leave you too dependent on the value of your company’s stock and overly exposed to market volatility.
+Some financial planners suggest keeping no more than 10-15 percent of your investable net worth invested in a single stock, although this is a rule of thumb.
+You may wish to consult with a financial professional about an asset allocation that makes sense for your specific situation.2

 Know where equity compensation fits in.